 Scott Air Force Base is strategically located in the Centre of the Nation and known as the ‘Crossroads of America’.
-The Base is 25 miles east of St. Louis, Missouri, near Belleville, Illinois.
+The Base is 25 miles East of St Louis, Missouri, near Belleville, Illinois.

-New housing, industrial and administrative buildings were completed by May 1939.
-The expansion program continued into 1940 with the construction of 21 more buildings, including a 200-man barracks, a 300,000-gallon elevated water tank, a 43-bed hospital, Hangar No. 1 and a General Headquarters Air Force office.
-During World War II Scott Field’s main mission was to train radio operator-mechanics.
-By June 1945, Scott Field had trained 77,370 technicians who went on to be responsible for vital command and control communication throughout the Air Force.
+During WW2 Scott Field’s Main Mission was to Train Radio Operator-Mechanics.
+By June 1945, Scott Field had Trained 77,370 Technicians who went on to be responsible for vital Command & Control Communication throughout the Air Force.
 In January 1948, Scott Field was redesignated Scott Air Force Base.
-Scott AFB continued as a major training base for the Air Force until 1957.
-The 1405th Air Base Wing maintained the base properties and served as the base’s home unit, which as of 1990 housed the 375th Military Airlift Wing.
+Scott AFB continued as a Major Training Base for the Air Force until 1957.
+The 1405th Air Base Wing maintained the Base Properties and served as the Base’s Home Unit, which as of 1990 housed the 375th Military Airlift Wing.

 Lambert Field, Berkley, Missouri

-Other airplane builders also went into business: Donald Douglas, William Boeing, and Alan Loughead, who pronounced his name “Lockheed,” and took to spelling his company’s name that way.
-All 3 found good prospects.
-Donald Douglas got started by working with a wealthy enthusiast who wanted a airplane that could cross the country nonstop.
-By building it, Douglas gained experience that allowed him to develop a long-range Army plane, the World Cruiser.
+Other Aeroplane Builders also went into Business: Donald Douglas, William Boeing, & Alan Loughead, who pronounced his Scottish name “Lockheed,” and took to spelling his Company’s Name that way.
+All 3 found good Prospects.
+Donald Douglas got started by working with a wealthy enthusiast who wanted an Aeroplane that could Cross the Country nonstop.
+By building it, Douglas gained experience that allowed him to develop a Long-range Army Plane, the World Cruiser.
 Two World Cruisers flew around the world in 1924 in a succession of Short Hops.
 The Flight would Start & End at Sand Point, a small Military Airfield a few miles northeast of downtown Seattle on the shore of Lake Washington and travel Westwards crossing the Pacific via the Aleutian Islands & Japan.